Domain Adaptive Attention Learning for Unsupervised Person Re-Identification: Experiment

-\textbf{Influences of hyper-parameters.} Here we evaluate the influences of two main hyper-parameters including the $Iterations$ in Alg.~\ref{alg:1} and the clusters $K$.
-Firstly, we evaluate the learned model after $Iterations=1,2,...,7$ respectively, and the evaluation results are shown in Fig.~\ref{fig:iteration}.
-As the model becomes stronger in each iterations, and more reliable weak labels of target images are generated, the performance is improved in early iterations.
+In this section, we mainly evaluate the influence of two main hyper-parameters, including the number of iterations in in Alg.~\ref{alg:1} and the hyper-parameters related with DBSCAN.

+\textbf{The Number of Iterations.} We evaluate the learned model after $Iterations=1,2,...,6$ in Alg.~\ref{alg:1} respectively, and the evaluation results are shown in Fig.~\ref{fig:iteration}.
+As the model becomes stronger in each iteration and more reliable pseudo labels of target images are generated, the performance is improved in early iterations.
 Finally, it converges after 5 iterations for both datasets.

-We also set the number of cluster as 300, 350,...,1000 respectively and the results are shown in Fig.~\ref{fig:k}, where the performances of ARN are also listed as a reference.
-The proposed method can outperform ARN at all test cases.
-In addition, it yields the best result when $K=650$ for both datasets and it suggests $K$ is robust to different datasets.